Rahul-Tejwani/MarioSaver-Action-Game/README.md

 - **Audio Integration:** HTML5 Audio for background music and sound effects.

 ## How to Play:
-Use the arrow keys to move Mario and avoid the dragon.
+- Use the arrow keys to move Mario and avoid the dragon.<br>
-Each successful save increases your score by 10 points and the dragon’s speed.
+- Each successful save increases your score by 10 points and the dragon’s speed.<br>
-The game ends when the dragon catches Mario.
+- The game ends when the dragon catches Mario.<br>